-Raymond gets winner in OT as Red Wings defeat Sabres 3-2
+Raymond gets winner in OT as Red Wings defeat Sabres with solid performance

 And this one was dramatic, with Lucas Raymond scoring the winner, his ninth goal, just 26 seconds into overtime while skating up ice and snapping a shot past Buffalo goaltender Dustin Tokarski.

+"Confidence and skill," linemate Dylan Larkin said of the rookie Raymond.
+"He goes one-on-three and he got a shot and he took it and it went in.
+Our line was all over it tonight and we didn't get one, then he got one when it counted.
+It was great to see."

-Buffalo's Jeff Skinner scored at 18:23 of the third period with Tokarski pulled, Skinner's sixth goal, tying the game 2-2, tipping Cody Eakin's shot from the wing.
+Buffalo's Jeff Skinner scored at 18:23 of the third period with Tokarski pulled, Skinner's sixth goal, tipping Cody Eakin's shot from the wing to tie the score at 2.

+But the Wings rebounded, showing the resiliency that's been a bit of a calling card for them this season.

+"We got back to work and got on the attack and we challenged them," Larkin said of the Wings' mindset after Buffalo tied the score.
+"In overtime we won the faceoff and I felt a calmness.
+Razor (Raymond) skated up the ice and shot it and the game was over."

 Carter Rowney and Pius Suter scored goals 1 minute, 19 seconds apart to give the Wings a 2-1 second-period lead.